Skip to content

 See the rule list to get the extends & rules that this plugin provides.

-Bundle Configurations
+Bundle Configurations (.eslintrc)

 This plugin provides some predefined configs.
 You can use the following configs by adding them to extends.